Ioannis Melissanidis: Early life and career

 Although Melissanidis competed at the 1995 and 1996 World Championships, he did not qualify to an apparatus final.
 However, at the 1996 Olympics in Atlanta, Melissanidis won the floor exercise gold medal with a score of 9.850.
-The win marked the first Olympics gymnastics medal for Greece since 1906.
+The win marked the first Olympics gymnastics medal for Greece since the 1906 Intercalated Games (and in the official Games since 1896, after 100 years).

 Melissanidis continued competing after 1996, winning the vault title at the 1998 European Championships in Saint Petersburg.
 He represented Greece at the 2000 Summer Olympics in Sydney, but, struggling with injury, competed only on vault and high bar.

 Skills

 The hallmark of Melissanidis' floor exercises was two specific kinds of combinations: (a) backward saltos out of a whipback and (b) front tuck saltos (with or without a full twist) rebounding forward out of the landing of a backward salto.
 He often did both types of combinations in the same series, e.g., whip + double layout + rebound front tuck.

 Melissanidis has one vault named after him in the Code of Points; the Yurchenko double back in tuck position.
 In the current Code of Points, his vault carries a D-score (difficulty rating) of 5.2.
 For some time, the piked version was also credited to him, but it is now credited to Yang Wei, who debuted it in 2002.